Physicians in Practice: Ways to Align and Remain Independent

 Professional Services Agreement

-- Traditional PSA.
-A traditional PSA is a contract, typically between a hospital and practice, for professional services that are reimbursed using a rate per wRVU generated.
-The hospital or health system assumes ownership of the practice support structure by employing staff, managing billing and revenue cycle functions, and overseeing leadership/governance related to the practice team.
-These PSA providers are aligned with the network but do not face the same oversight as their employed colleagues.
+A traditional PSA is a contract, typically between a hospital or health system and a practice, for professional services reimbursed using a rate per wRVU structure.
+The hospital or health system assumes ownership of the practice support structure by employing staff, managing billing and revenue cycle functions, and overseeing leadership and governance related to the practice team.
+The PSA providers align with the network but do not face the same oversight as their employed colleagues.

-- Global Payment PSA.
 The contract for professional services is similar to the traditional PSA except for the rate per wRVU encompasses both provider compensation and benefits cost.
-The global payment also includes fixed and variable overhead costs for the practice.
-Both parties collaborate to manage annual budgets and strategy, likely through a management committee, but the practice retains control of its entity and support structure (staff).
+The global payment also includes fixed and variable overhead expenses for the practice.
+Both parties collaborate to manage annual budgets and strategy through a management committee, and the practice retains control of its entity and support staff.

-- Practice Management Arrangement.
-The providers are employed within this arrangement, but the practice’s legal entity is maintained.
-The practice continues to manage its staff, which are not employed by the hospital, through a separate management services agreement.
-The practice receives a fair market value (FMV) fee for such services.
+The partnering entity employs the providers within this arrangement, but the practice’s legal entity is maintained.
+The practice continues to manage its staff, which are not employed by the hospital, through a separate management services agreement, and the practice receives a fair market value (FMV) fee for the services.
 This model is essentially the inverse of the traditional PSA.

-- Carve-Out PSA.
-The professional services within this model can be “carved-out” based on practice location, subspecialty, or providers that fall within the agreement.
-As an example, a gastroenterology (GI) group can align with a hospital for the provision of endoscopy services only.
-Related administrative costs are carved-out as well, and reimbursed separately by the hospital at an FMV rate.
+The professional services within this model can be carved out based on practice location, subspecialty, or providers that fall within the agreement.
+For example, a gastroenterology (GI) group can align with a hospital to provide only endoscopy services.
+Related administrative costs are carved out, and the hospital reimburses them separately at an FMV rate.

-- Hybrid Arrangements.
-Hybrid PSA arrangements, using the pizza toppings analogy, allows for both parties to mix and match the toppings.
-Any component from the models mentioned, such as medical directorships, quality incentive payments, compensation guarantees, and a number of payment or management services methodologies can be leveraged in a hybrid model.
+Continuing with the pizza topping analogy, hybrid PSA arrangements allow both parties to mix and match the toppings.
+Any component from the previous models, such as medical directorships, quality incentive payments, compensation guarantees, and several payment or management services methodologies, can be leveraged in a hybrid model.

 While there may be numerous ways to execute a PSA, compliance is one critical requirement.
-Compensation or professional service terms should meet FMV standards and be commercially reasonable, and the overall agreement should not violate any federal or state regulations (Stark, Anti-Kickback, etc.).
+Compensation or professional service terms should meet FMV standards and be commercially reasonable, and the overall agreement should not violate any federal or state regulations (i.e., Stark, Anti-Kickback).
 As with any agreement, we recommend both parties work with legal counsel to execute the contract.

 Clinical Co-Management Agreement

-- CCMA with New Entity.
-This model involves the creation of a new professional corporation (PC) or limited liability corporation (LLC) through which management services are administered and compensated.
-The agreement is between the hospital and the new entity, and more than one practice may join the new entity to support the management services.
+This model involves creating a new professional corporation (PC) or limited liability corporation (LLC).
+The new entity administers management services and receives compensation for those services at fair market value.
+The agreement is between the client and the new entity, where multiple practices engage with the new entity for those management services.

-- Joint Oversight CCMA.
 Separate management agreements may exist between the hospital and physicians involved in this type of CCMA.
-Additionally, a formal oversight committee of representatives from all parties is formed to manage the performance of the CCMA goals.
+Additionally, a formal oversight committee comprised of representatives from all parties manages the performance of the CCMA goals.